 Marketers that rely on Facebook and Instagram ads might experience dips in ad performance in the coming weeks and months due to inhibit tracking.
 Some businesses have already begun to see these decreases in performance.
 Though Facebook and Instagram might give businesses issues connecting with their target customers, on a case-by-case basis, there are things that advertisers can do to mitigate losses and give their campaigns the best chance at maintaining performance.

-Target Lookalike Audiences Specifically
+Specifically Target Lookalike Audiences

 Approaching Facebook advertising from a holistic approach can help with ad performance in general, so supplementing Facebook Pixel data with data from other sources can be helpful.
 Specifically, importing useful email lists that your business has collected over the years into Facebook can aid in the creation of “lookalike audiences”.
 With this method, Facebook analyzes your email lists and forms an understanding of those contacts’ demographics and interests based on data Facebook already has.
-Next, Facebook generates an audience with similar traits and interests for ads to be served to, thus facilitating quality ad targeting.
+Next, Facebook generates an audience with similar traits and interest for ads to be served to, thus facilitating quality ad targeting.

 Optimize Ads and Websites With Supplemental Data

 There are other things that marketers can do to supplement Facebook Pixel data that would otherwise be tracked.
 If a site has Google Analytics installed, the data from Google Analytics can provide insights that advertisers can use to draw conclusions about the best audiences to serve Facebook ads to.
-There are also on-page changes that marketers can make to ensure that ads have the best chance of converting users that they are served to, such as landing page optimization.
+There are also on-page changes that marketers can mke to ensure that ads have the best chance of converting users that they are served to, such as landing page optimization.
 Optimizing website landing pages for maximum conversion rate and matching ads to pages effectively can do wonders for any ad campaign.

 In times like these, these core principles of ad targeting become more important as businesses require a more holistic approach in order to beat the system.